SanPen/GridCal/doc/md_source/topology.md

     Raise a question before applying the graph layout algorithm.

 Node expansion factor
-    The nodes in GridCal can be expanded (far from each other) or shrink (closer) this parameter set the "explosion" factor that determines how far from each other shall the nodes become.
+    The nodes in VeraGrid can be expanded (far from each other) or shrink (closer) this parameter set the "explosion" factor that determines how far from each other shall the nodes become.

 Branch rating factor